Bulging eyes is the abnormal protrusion (bulging out) of one or both eyeballs.

 Because eye changes develop slowly, family members may not notice it until the condition is fairly advanced.
 Photos often draw attention to the bulging when it may have gone unnoticed before.

-The cause needs to be treated by a health care provider.
+The cause needs to be treated by a provider.
 Because bulging eyes can cause a person to be self-conscious, emotional support is important.

 When to Contact a Medical Professional